ProZachJ/ducktales/woohoo/README.md

 # Woohoo!

-This application illustrates some of the failure modes described by the presentation.
+This django application illustrates some of the failure modes described by the presentation.

 The postman collection provides additional runnable documentation.